 Most of us don't enjoy it, but it has to be done.
 The timely removal of your game's innards is often necessary to ensure untainted meat, and it also helps by reducing the weight you'll have to drag back to your truck or camp.
+Here's how to field dress a deer:

 Time Required: 10 minutes